August 1st - Sonoma Valley, California

 Pirate's Cove Miniature Golf and Family Fun Center was our motorcycle destination today with Chris and Maria.
 I can't even think of the last time we played

 miniature golf, but boy was it fun.
 I even got a hole in one.
-My ball was really close to the hole when all of a sudden Frank's ball came sailing over the bridge
+My ball was really close to the hole when all of a sudden Frank's ball came sailing over the bridge and

-here in Brainerd are very festive.
-They all show up about 3 days before the race and camp out in tents and all sorts of crazy types of home-made "campers"
+are very festive.
+They all show up about 3 days before the race and camp out in tents and all sorts of crazy types of home-made "campers" After our golf outing

-After our golf outing we drove around the campground which they call "The Zoo".
+we drove around the campground which they call "The Zoo".
 Yes it does live up to it's name quite well.
-Frank, Doug and I took the golf
+Frank, Doug and I took the golf cart out into "The Zoo"

-cart out into "The Zoo" and had quite a laugh.
+and had quite a laugh.
 They even had a motorhome painted white with a big sign on the side that said "Sign my bus".
-We should
+We should have gone back at the end of

-have gone back at the end of the weekend to see exactly what people wrote on it.
-We heard a few of them second hand, but we will spare you the graphic
+the weekend to see exactly what people wrote on it.
+We heard a few of them second hand, but we will spare you the graphic details.
+We did however include a

-details.
-We did however include a picture of the most creative car driving around the campground and Pits.
+picture of the most creative car driving around the campground and Pits.
 Hmmm I wonder if it still works in the water??

 August 14th - WE WON!!
 WE WON!!
 WE WON ANOTHER RACE!!!!!

 And Brainerd makes 3!
 Boy oh boy what a weekend!
-It went from beautiful weather with great clear sunny skies and cool mornings on Friday and Saturday.
+It went from beautiful weather with great clear sunny skies and cool mornings on Friday and Saturday,

 The drive to get here was gorgeous.
 All the rolling hills around us were so green and full of all sorts of crops.
 We always try and take a few smaller roads in

 order to view the countryside and avoid the less than pretty Interstates if time allows.
-This trip we had a lot of pretty views along the side roads of South
+This trip we had a lot of pretty views along the side roads of South Dakota

-horses and all sorts of livestock.
+sorts of livestock.
 This part of the country is beautiful since it is hardly developed.
-It's nice to see all the pretty meadows of flowers and fields
+It's nice to see all the pretty meadows of flowers and fields of corn.
+We took a

-of corn.
-We took a few pictures from the road for you so you can see for yourselves just how pretty it is here.
-However please keep in mind that the winters
+few pictures from the road for you so you can see for yourselves just how pretty it is here.
+However please keep in mind that the winters here are soooooo very

-here are soooooo very darn cold that nothing grows in the off season therefore living here would not be in our top ten locations of choice.
-Aside from North
+darn cold that nothing grows in the off season therefore living here would not be in our top ten locations of choice.
+Aside from North Dakota, Minnesota is one

-Dakota, Minnesota is one of the coldest states in the wintertime.
+of the coldest states in the wintertime.

-I'm sure the empty corn fields covered in snow are pretty to see.
-What do they do with all of the corn they don't sell???
-Well, funny you should ask because
+I'm sure the empty corn fields covered in snow are pretty to see in the middle of December, but haven't you always wondered what they do with all of the corn

-we found out just what they do.
-There is a huge Corn Palace in Mitchell, South Dakota that is - yes you guessed it - completely covered with corn.
-They
+Palace in Mitchell, South Dakota that is - yes you guessed it - completely covered with corn.
+They have all sorts of different colors that they grow to sell and

-have all sorts of different colors that they grow to sell and eat, and each year various corn farmers use some of the corn to decorate the palace.
-It's crazy to
+eat, and each year various corn farmers use some of the corn to decorate the palace.
+It's crazy to see.
+Apparently they re-decorate it each year since most of

-see.
-Apparently they re-decorate it each year since most of the corn gets eaten by birds, or falls away.
+the corn gets eaten by birds, or falls away.
 That must be heaven for the neighboring wild birds.
 An entire palace made out of their favorite food.
-We know Cody would be in heaven if he were here with us.
-This year the corn farmers didn't have quite the
+We know Cody

+would be in heaven if he were here with us.
+This year the corn farmers didn't have quite the crop they expected so they will not be re-decorating for 2007, so

 - A Sonoma Flashback- Do Frank and Suzy really work???